MooersLab/pymolsnips/README.md

 There are a number of videos on YouTube about using UltiSnips.
 The developer of UltiSnips, SirVer (aka Holger Rapp) has a series of four videos that you are highly recommended.
-The links to these videos are found in the README.md file of the [UltiSnips GitHub Repository](https://github.com/sirver/UltiSnips).
+The links to these videos are found in the README.md file of the <a href="https://github.com/sirver/UltiSnips"><em>UltiSnips GitHub Repository</em></a>.

-However, for a faster introduction to UltiSnips, I recommend watching the video [How I Use the UltiSnips VIM Plugin To Make Better Snippets](https://www.youtube.com/watch?v=F9Wss9GkF9Q&feature=emb_logo) by Bryan Jenks.
+However, for a faster introduction to UltiSnips, I recommend watching the video <a href="https://www.youtube.com/watch?v=F9Wss9GkF9Q&feature=emb_logo"><em>How I Use the UltiSnips VIM Plugin To Make Better Snippets</em></a> by Bryan Jenks.

-If you are an experienced snippet user and want to add intelliSense-like autocompletion of the snippet names in <em>Vim</em>, take a look at [Conquerer of Completion](https://github.com/neoclide/coc.nvim) by Qiming Zhao.
+If you are an experienced snippet user and want to add intelliSense-like autocompletion of the snippet names in <em>Vim</em>, take a look at <a href="https://github.com/neoclide/coc.nvim"><em>Conquerer of Completion</em></a> by Qiming Zhao.
 They claim that their package will bring a <em>VSC</em>-like experience to <em>Vim</em>.

 <a href=#FASTLINKS2>Return to list of editors above.</a>